Councillor profiles - Debbie Wisby Mayor Glamorgan Spring Bay Council

 Connecting with community

 I am receiving positive feedback from communities that they feel more engaged and listened to.
-This has been achieved by regular community connect sessions being held in
+This has been achieved by regular community connect sessions being held in each town.

 The best part of being a councillor is being able connect with people and make a positive difference to them or their community.